pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Ondra-Vili.md

 * Right Alt: Number (NUMBER key)
 * Left Alt: Control (CS key)

+For want of a better place, the delete/backspace key is mapped to CS + RETURN

 # Notes

 Drawing on the screen on this target is notoriously slow.